 the ss stands for set size of the current trial, and the Pm is the probability of the target being in memory.
 If the target is in memory, the retrieved feature is distributed around the target feature.
 If the target is not in memory, the participant would have to guess, and the retrieved feature will be uniformly distributed among all the possible responses.

 Assuming the target item is stored in a slot, the precision of retrieval is depended on how many slots are contributing to the retrieval.
-If each slot holds a unique item in the trial, which happens when ss≥K, only one slot will contribute to the memory retrieval, and the precision of retrieval is the free parameter κ.
+If each slot holds a unique item in the trial, which happens when ss≥K, only one slot will contribute to the memory retrieval, and the precision of retrieval is the free parameter κ1.
 However, when multiple slots hold the same item at once, which happens when ss<K, multiple slots will be sampled during the retrieval process, which results in higher precision of retrieval.
 The precision of retrieval is determined by how many slots are contributing during the retrieval process.
 We followed the equations used in Zhang & Luck (2008).
 When an item is stored in n slots, the standard deviation of the retrieval distribution, σn, is